Last Updated on

 WHY?
 Yes, cardio will burn calories and fat but only during the exercise.
 But, our goal is to burn as much fat as possible!

 TIP 6: Doing weight-training exercises, will build lean muscle which will increase your metabolism.
 Weight training also burns calories during and continues to burn calories after the workout is over.
 Plus, weight training makes definition possible.
-Use cardio to cut fat and weights to Reshape your body.
+Use cardio to burn fat and weights to Reshape your body.

 MISTAKE 7: Comparing Yourself to Others